RobertFerencsik/notes/be-a-better-man/docs/communication/quotes/handling-people/principle1.md

 >
 >> Matthew 7:1

-Lincoln reply when others spoke harshly of the southern people:
+Lincoln's reply when others spoke harshly of the southern people:

 "Don't criticize them; they are just what we would be under similar circumstances."